 Year 1

-In Maths, we will start by developing our number knowledge, focusing on place value.
-We will be exploring numbers to 20, using practical resources like Numicon and cubes to find different combinations of number bonds for a given number, finding one more and one less using a number track and recognising the value of the tens and ones.
-You will be pleased to hear that we continue to use Doodle Maths in Key Stage One as part of our weekly homework and to support home learning.
+In Maths, we will continue to develop our number knowledge, focusing on place value.
+We will be exploring numbers to 50, using practical resources like Numicon and cubes to find different combinations of number bonds for a given number, finding one more and one less using a number track and recognising the value of the tens and ones.
+Doodle Maths continues to be an optional resource to support home learning.

 We are incredibly fortunate to have lessons taught by our specialist teachers in Music and PE.
-We will continue to be taught Music by Mr Glenn in the Music Studio on Friday.
-AM Sports will also lead our PE lesson each Friday and we will receive specialist gymnastics teaching from David on a Thursday (1K in Autumn One and 1G in Autumn Two).
-Art lessons will be taught by the class teacher and will continue to be taught in the Art Studio.
+We will continue to be taught Music by Mrs Hancock in the Music Room on Monday.
+AM Sports will also lead our PE lesson each Friday and we will receive specialist gymnastics teaching from David on a Thursday (1B in Spring One and 1W in Spring Two).

 We look forward to working with you to support the children with their reading development.
-Group Phonics will start from Monday 11th September and we will share reading books and spelling words in your child’s pupil handbook the week beginning the 18th of September.
+We will continue to share reading books and spelling words in your child’s pupil handbook.
 Please encourage your child to read and practise their spellings regularly.

 Thank you to all parents and carers for your ongoing support to your teachers and your children.
 If you have any questions or queries please do not hesitate to email our Year One address.